SrivastavaLab-ICL/PPMS/README.md

 **Step 1: Download app folder of the version you want**

 PPMS app have one version for MacOS system and one version for linux system.
-You can download them in Releases v1.0.
+You can download them in Releases.

 **Step 2: Download RStudio and load PPMS**